ahuang11/ahhsumtips/README.md

 CPR(COPYPASTERUN)_BID(BREAKITDOWN)_UT(UNITTEST) - example of the process I utilize when I program to gain insight on code to apply to personal data

 datetime_array_methods - how to convert datetimes into strings, shift datetime arrays, and convert the arrays to specific types of time

+debugging_validity - besides making scripts run successfully, data scientists should also ensure the results are valid by passing various validity tests such as the smell test!